Erika Bergman is taking citizen science to a new level by inviting students to participate in her expeditions through video chats.

 “Every single dive—it doesn’t matter if you’ve been to the spot 100 times—is completely different.
 There are so many things that we don’t know about the ocean.
 Every single time you dive you see something new and exciting.

-“It makes really abstract concepts—like an ocean current—into something really tangible that you can feel and be a part of.
+“It makes really —like an ocean current—into something really that you can feel and be a part of.
 It’s not just using you eyes, it’s using all of your senses.”

 Most Demanding Part of Your Work

-Safety is priority number one for submarine pilots, who have to be extremely precise to navigate the vessel and keep it in pristine mechanical condition.
+Safety is number one for submarine pilots, who have to be extremely to the and keep it in mechanical condition.

 To ensure the safety of those on board, the submarine crew has to be a “perfectly oiled machine.”
 Typically, there are three to five people in the crew of a manned submarine, each with a different specialty to contribute.